866.619.3916

 The cars were housed in a 50,000 square foot section of a large warehouse.
 The warehouse owners were repainting the ceiling and support poles in the vacant spaces for new tenants.

-The paint contractor was using spray guns to apply the aluminum – based paint.
-The ceiling to wall junctions have small gaps along with rollup doors.
-In addition, the space housing the car collection was not climate controlled.
+The paint contractor was using spray guns to apply the aluminum–based paint.
+The ceiling-to-wall junctions have small gaps along with roll-up doors.
+In addition, the space housing the car collection was not climate-controlled.
 Several large fans were in use to exhaust the warm air to the outside.

 Share this post